This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Vocational counseling is generally offered as a part of your child’s IEP program at school.

-Benefits of Cerebral Palsy and Vocational Counseling
+Benefits of Vocational Counseling for People with Cerebral Palsy

 Children with cerebral palsy need extra support for certain life events, such as choosing a career that’s right for them.
 Some parents may assume that future employment for their child is impossible.
-Vocational training can help children and their families explore options and find a job or career that suits the child’s needs well and gives them a sense of purpose.

 Vocational counseling can pinpoint your child’s unique capabilities while helping them achieve independence.